Muzietto/geieslists/README.md

 TESTING SHOWCASE: YUI and Mocha
 -------------------------------
-A complete test suite is enclosed, using two test runners (YUI and Mocha).
+A complete test suite in browser page is enclosed, using two test runners (YUI and Mocha).

 The minimal level of support for S-expressions is shown by the test coverage.
 What ain't tested may still be possible, but you can't know for sure.